UX Research

 [ interaction Design ]

-With pain points identified across four user scenarios, we designed around the core user problem.
 Focusing on landing on the homepage to navigating ticket pages and the event schedule, we explored multiple directions for each before landing on the strongest concept for our personas.

 [ Visual Design ]

-Creating the design system.
+Creating the design system

 Before creating high-fidelity prototypes, we developed a design library consisting of components, typography, layout spacing, icons, and color schemes.
 This allowed us to maintain consistency with the current website and brand identity and across the user flows.